decile-team/cords/README.md

 ## Next Steps

 ## Tutorials
 We have added example python code and tutorial notebooks under examples folder.
+See [this link](https://github.com/decile-team/cords/tree/main/examples)

 ## Documentation

 The documentation for the latest version of CORDS can always be found [here](https://cords.readthedocs.io/en/latest/).